appy-spec/InstaStay/README.md

 ### **MVC (Model-View-Controller) Architecture**

-The application follows the **MVC** design pattern to separate the logic into three core components:

-- **Model**: Handles data and business logic, interacting with the database (MongoDB).
-Includes models like `User`, `Review`, and `Property`.
+- **Model**: Handles data and business logic, interacting with MongoDB.
+It includes models like `User`, `Review`, and `Property`.
-- **View**: The user interface (UI) is managed by **app.js**, which interacts with the backend through API calls to display data dynamically.
+- **View**: The user interface is managed by `App.js`, which fetches data through API calls and displays it dynamically.
-- **Controller**: Manages the business logic by interacting with models and sending appropriate responses to the view.
-The controllers manage user registration, login, reviews, property management, and sessions.
+- **Controller**: Manages business logic by interacting with the models.
+It handles user registration, login, reviews, property management, and sessions.

 ### **One-to-Many Relationship (Users and Reviews)**

-In this app, there is a **one-to-many relationship** between **users** and **reviews**.
-A user can leave multiple reviews for properties, but each review is linked to exactly one user.
-This relationship is implemented using **MongoDB**'s ObjectId reference.

-- **User Model**: Stores user-related data and references reviews they have written.
+- **User Model**: Stores user data and references the reviews they have written.
-- **Review Model**: Stores review data with a reference to the user and the property being reviewed.
+- **Review Model**: Contains review data, including the reference to the user and the property being reviewed.
+Each user can leave multiple reviews.

 ### **Sessions and Cookies for Authentication**

-Sessions and cookies are used for **user authentication**.
-Upon login, a session is created and stored on the server.
-The session ID is sent as a cookie, ensuring that users remain logged in across different requests.
-The authentication system ensures secure access to protected routes like submitting reviews or managing user profiles.
+- **Session**: On login, a session is created and stored on the server, ensuring users remain logged in across requests.
+- **Cookies**: The session ID is stored in a cookie, enabling persistent authentication for users across page reloads.

 ### **Mapbox Integration for Location Display**

-**Mapbox** is integrated to show interactive maps with location markers for properties.
-This feature allows users to visualize property locations on the map, improving the user experience by providing geographical context to property listings.
+- **Mapbox** is integrated to display interactive maps with location markers for properties.
+Users can visualize property locations on the map for a better experience.

+---

+This project demonstrates core concepts like **MVC architecture**, **one-to-many relationships**, **user authentication** using sessions and cookies, and **Mapbox integration** for map-based property location display.